july - december, 2025

 The corresponding art book expounds with forewords by curator Klaus Biesenbach, essays by, Dr Wes Sechrest (Re:wild), and UNESCO GEM Report Director Manos Antoninis.

-Opening at the High Line Nine Galleries in Chelsea NYC in the spring of 2025, the exhibition traveled to the Hamptons for Summer and Fall through end of year 2025 (see Hamptons exhibition) .
+The show opened at the High Line Nine Galleries in Chelsea NYC in the spring of 2025, and traveled to the Hamptons for Summer and Fall through end of year 2025 (see Hamptons exhibition) .

 Sotheby's Exhibition